I shared a great bunk bed with my brother growing up.

-See more at Wayfair, Amazon and Hayneedle.
-Rave reviews by customers who purchased this bunk bed… “easy to assemble”… “solid hardwood”, etc. This modern design packs a lot in a small space including desk with drawers and a full height set of drawers.
+See more at Wayfair, Amazon, and Hayneedle.
+Rave reviews by customers who purchased this bunk bed… “easy to assemble”… “solid hardwood”, etc. This modern design packs a lot in a small space including a desk with drawers and a full height set of drawers.
 The wood used is rubberwood (an Asian hardwood).

 Cherry finished hardwood L-shaped bunk that gives you the option for a full or twin lower bed.
-Access to the upper bunk is via narrow staircase with railing.
+Access to the upper bunk is via a narrow staircase with railing.
 The other side of the unit includes a desk.

 This hardwood L-shaped bunk bed is in a contemporary design with a twin over full.
 Stairs provide access to the upper bunk.
 Additional drawers included on the other side.

 This twin over full L-shaped bunk bed is constructed of engineered wood which helps prevent warping.
 One side is a desk with drawers while the other side is a staircase to the upper bunk.
 There’s an open bookshelf on the headboard of the lower bed.